 New Balance 1260 v4 Review Facts

 The fourth iteration of the New Balance 1260 is updated with new features to make the shoe better than ever.
 The stability shoe is designed for light or heavy mileage road runners who need extra arch support.
 New Balance has upgraded the 1260v4’s responsiveness with the addition of ACTEVA LITE in the forefront.
 The cushioning has also been upgraded with a new cushioning system that uses low-profile N2 in the heel and ABZORB on the midfoot.
 New Balance also redesigned the T-bean and extended the medial post farther into the midsole to help with overpronation.
 So, it’s a good running shoes option for overpronation.
 Some updated colors and a no-sew overlay make this stylish shoe a great option for runners who want to feel energized, yet supported.

 The New Balance

-1260v4’s upgrades to it sole give the shoe even more stability without losing durability or comfort.
+1260v4’s upgrades to its sole give the shoe even more stability without losing durability or comfort.
 The outsole is made of hard rubber in the heel and blown rubber in the forefront to help prevent wear and tear.
 The change in material on the sole provides even more stability than previous versions.
-While the previous version had a circular pattern on the bottom of the outsole, the redesigned outsole now has numerous rectangular patters which helps with the shoe’s flexibility and stability
+While the previous version had a circular pattern on the bottom of the outsole, the redesigned outsole now has numerous rectangular patterns which help with the shoe’s flexibility and stability